BSSE23087/BSSE23087/README.md

 ![muhammad](https://github.com/BSSE23087/BSSE23087/assets/96386140/b5231186-040c-404d-bdd2-c8c91b4d4c9c)

 <p>I'm a student who is enthusiastic about making the world more developed, making innovations to raise individuals, and building a community of creative people.
-A few languages I enjoy working with include Python (Django, Tensorflow, Keras, OpenCV, etc), Javascript (Node JS, React JS, etc), c++ and PHP.
-I adore creating artificial intelligence systems alot and wants to make the everyday life of a human being more effective by making AI work side by side with us.</p>
+A few languages I enjoy working with include Python (Django, Tensorflow, Keras, OpenCV, etc), Javascript (Node JS, React JS, etc), c++, c and arduino .
+I adore creating artificial intelligence systems alot and want to make the everyday life of a human being more effective by making AI work side by side with us.</p>

 ## 😊 Profile
 Property                 | Data